erikvanek/erikvanek.github.io/pages/me.md

 I like to do stuff.
 Grow greens [for example](/aero/) or develop on the [web](/development/).

-## Who am I?

-That's a good one.
-Glad you ask.
-Trying to find out lately.
-At least 20 years.

-Overgrown brat?
-Hopefully not.

 Professionally software developer for several years.
 Wannabe designer, hobby cook.
 Sometimes constructive hater.
 Loyal person.
-You need to earn this loyalty though.
 I love my family, friends, sports and good sleep.
 Food indeed.

 Wanto to se those _hard skills_?
-Feel free to scan through my [CV](/docs/erik-vanek-cv.pdf).
+Feel free to scan through my [CV](/documents/erik-vanek-cv.pdf).

 ### What do I like?
 - honesty,